r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 But we absolutely cannot let Master die.

 **Sessyoin Kiara:**
-I know it is dangerous to have {(M) him /(F) her} drink to the point of intoxication, as there is no telling what might happen, but we may also have no alternative...
+I know it is dangerous to have [♂ him /♀ her] drink to the point of intoxication, as there is no telling what might happen, but we may also have no alternative...

 ---